maubuz/2W6-Notes/docs/wk6/wk6_1_Flexbox.md

- - If all items cannot fit without wrapping their content, space is distributed according to the ammount of content in each item.
+ - The width of each flex-item is allocated relative to the content in all siblings (ie. the sibling with most content will be the widest).